soffes/blog/published/2020-12-31-ruby-on-apple-silicon/ruby-on-apple-silicon.markdown

 # Ruby on Apple Silicon

-I’ve been [Homebrew on Apple Silicon](https://soffes.blog/homebrew-on-apple-silicon) for a few weeks now and it’s been working well.
+I’ve been using [Homebrew on Apple Silicon](https://soffes.blog/homebrew-on-apple-silicon) for a few weeks now and it’s been working well.

 With Ruby 3.0.0, I haven’t had any issues installing it with [rbenv](https://github.com/rbenv/rbenv).
 Today, I needed to install an older version and had some trouble getting it.
 Here’s what I did to figure it out.
 (This assumes your Homebrews are setup like I described in [my post](https://soffes.blog/homebrew-on-apple-silicon).)